mr-fantastic97/Mue-Heroes/README.md

 cargo run

-## 🤝 Want to Build With Us?
+## 🤝 Want to Build ?

 Open an issue, fork the repo, or reach out via Twitter @just_code97.
-If you're passionate about Kaspa, Kdapps, or designing decentralized experiences — let's build!
+If you're passionate about Kaspa, Kdapps, or designing decentralized experiences - let's build!